poetlifeart/poetlifeart.github.io/_posts/2025-07-13-policy-gradient-theorem.md

 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-In this post, we walk through the step-by-step derivation of the **Policy Gradient Theorem**, highlighting the log-derivative trick, reward-to-go (causal) formulation, and the incorporation of a baseline for variance reduction.
-All equations are rendered with MathJax.
+In this post, we walk through the step-by-step derivations of some of the math in the paper [Link text](https://arxiv.org/abs/2005.01643))  "Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems", at times provide a deeper discussion and correct some minor mistakes and typoes in that paper.

 ## 1. Objective: Maximizing Expected Return

+Let's start with (2) in the paper.
 We aim to maximize the expected return under a parameterized policy \\(\pi_\theta\\):

 $$
 \begin{align}